-In January 2020, the singer hinted at shifting her focus.
+In January 2020, the singer hinted at shifting their focus.
 “When I think about what makes me happy today, I think about my family.
 I think about my friends.
 I think about my team.
 I think about people … connections, soul connections.
-Meaningful relationships,” she said in an interview with Apple Music’s Zane Lowe.
+Meaningful relationships,” they said in an interview with Apple Music’s Zane Lowe.
 “And I don’t know what that looks like.
 I don’t even know if I see it with a man or a woman, but like I just know that at some point I would love to do that this decade.
 And if it doesn’t happen this decade, maybe the next, I don’t know.
 We’ll see.
 But I would love to start doing more things that make me happy and worry less about success.”

-“I never thought this feeling was possible,” she wrote.
+“I never thought this feeling was possible,” they wrote.
 “And it’s not just because I fell in love (although that didn’t hurt), but because over the past 2 years, I’ve done more work on myself than I have in my entire life.
 Things that used to keep me down for weeks or even months, pass like tropical storms because my relationship with God has provided me infinite security.
 Long before I had an engagement ring on my ring finger, I had the word ‘me’ to remind myself that no matter what, I vow to love myself.
 You can’t fully love another without loving yourself first.
 Thank you God for this peace and understanding but most of all giving me the strength to fight through my darkest times.”

 Scroll down to revisit Lovato’s transformation through the years.